 This Sounds Expensive!
 What Will This Mean To Me Financially?

 Vodafone, EE and Three have all announced an end date when they will reimplement roaming fees.
-After this, there is a general trend that the networks will charge £2 a day for roaming inside the EU.
-Tariffs vary and charges outside of the EU also vary with the average being closer to £5 a day.
+For example, the EE EU roaming deal has implemented new fees for contracts started on or after 7th July, 2021.
+After this, there is a general trend that the networks will charge £2 a day for usage inside the Europe.
+Tariffs vary and charges outside of Europe also vary with the average being closer to £5 a day.

 Does This Affect Everyone?